Personal Injury Attorneys Giving Back to North & South Carolina

 Along with our other contributions, we give back to our communities through the following organizations:

 St. Jude’s Children’s Research Hospital: The mission of St. Jude Children’s Research Hospital is to advance cures, and means of prevention, for pediatric catastrophic diseases through research and treatment.
-Consistent with the vision of our founder Danny Thomas, no child is denied treatment based on race, religion or a family’s ability to pay.
-Growing up with a family that has always been involved in the care of children through church, this organization is close to my heart.
+Consistent with the vision of our founder Danny Thomas, no child is denied treatment based on race, religion, or a family’s ability to pay.
+Growing up with a family that has always been involved in the care of children through the church, this organization is close to my heart.

 For Office Use Only:

 Muscular Dystrophy Association – We make an annual financial contribution to MDA and consider it one of our core causes.
 MDA provides countless services to children and adults stricken with muscular dystrophy and other diseases that cause weakened muscle strength and limited mobility.